Food at Disney World is expensive.

 There’s just no way to sugarcoat it.

 But I truly do believe that food plays a huge role in your overall Disney World experience.
-From the iconic Dole Whip and ‘Ohana Bread Pudding, all the way to dry-aged steak and lobster rolls, there’s literally something for every palette.
+From the iconic Dole Whip and ‘Ohana Bread Pudding, all the way to dry-aged steak and smoked turkey legs, there’s literally something for every palette.

 And even with the yearly price hikes, I feel that in order to make the most of your Disney World visit, you need to try some of the insanely delicious foods, regardless of the ever-changing prices.

 So to help break down the costs of eating at Disney World, here’s some detailed info on the average meal prices you should expect to spend dining at Disney.

 - How much are snacks at Disney World?

 - How much does it cost to eat at Quick Service Restaurants?

 - How much does it cost to eat at Table Service Restaurants?